Should I Pay Off My Mortgage or Invest in the Stock Market?

 Paying off your mortgage is a sure thing.
 Once it is paid off, you have no mortgage!

 Are you able to itemize your tax deductions?
-If you’re a blogger or have a side business, you probably have some schedule C income (or loss).
+If you have a side business then it’s likely you have schedule C income (or loss).
 In general, the government gives us many ways to reduce our federal income taxes (contribute to a retirement account, small business deductions, home mortgage interest and property taxes).
-Keeping your mortgage longer may increase your total after tax income.
+Keeping your mortgage longer might increase your total after tax income.

-Am I better of making over payments on my mortgage at 2.9% or investing the money in the stock market?
+Should I make extra payments on my mortgage at 2.9% or invest in the stock market?

-Although you asked about investing the money in the stock market, it’s also wise to check out bond rates and see if you can improve on the 2.9% mortgage rate in a secure bond.
-Hint: the answer to this question will change with changes in market interest rates.
+Although you asked about investing the money in the stock market, it’s also wise to check out bond rates and see if you can improve on the 2.9% return in a secure bond.

 Readers, what would you do in this situation, pay off your mortgage or invest in the financial markets?